akuklev/HOCC/README.md

 --------------

 The term _Construction Calculi_ employed in the title of this paper refers to type theories that are intended to serve as general purpose structuralist foundations of mathematics.
+Polymorphic Construction Calculi are additionally capable of expressing constructions and theorems applying to all mathematical objects of certain kind (say, Groups or Categories) w/o size limitations.
 At times we will also mention type theories not striving to serve as general purpose foundational frameworks, these will be referred to as _domain-specific type theories_.

 Construction calculi must be able to express typed higher-order intuitionistic logic, constructive proofs in natural deduction style, formal axiomatic theories (such as Eucledian geometry) together with formal constructions on them,